Incline VIllage, NV, February 19, 2015 --(PR.com

 The excellent vegetable varieties and the ability to last for years are just some of the major reasons why many survivalists prefer Home and Garden America's seed packs.

 More information is available on HAGA’s Amazon page.

-Chuck Harmon writes consumer information material on various topics, and his expert knowledge in the field of organic gardening is no exception.
-He plants seeds and grows organic vegetables in his home garden.
+Chuck Harmon writes consumer information material on various topics, and his knowledge in the field of seed saving is no exception.
+He loves organic gardening and collecting heirloom seeds for storage purposes.